Watch Our 2-min Explainer video

 Why?
 Because the Office of the Public Guardian (OPG) could question the independence of a close family member, especially if things go wrong later.

-To avoid delays or rejections, we recommend choosing someone who is:
+To avoid delays or rejections, we recommend choosing someone to sign who is:

-What Happens If You Choose the Wrong Witness?
+What Happens If the Wrong Person Witnesses Your LPA?

-If you choose someone who doesn’t meet the legal requirements, your entire LPA application could be rejected.
+If you choose someone to sign who doesn’t meet the legal requirements, your entire LPA application could be rejected.
 This results in:

 Unfortunately, over 50,000 LPAs are rejected every year for errors like these.